Corona and the effects on contracts under Dutch law

 The setting aside of a mutual agreement as meant in this Section has no retroactive effect, except that an offer of the debtor to perform his obligation, made at a moment that the creditor already had brought a right of action (legal claim) to the court in order to set aside the mutual agreement, shall have no effect when the court afterwards decides to set aside that agreement.

-Article 6:258 of the Dutch Civil Code reads:
+Article 6:258 of the Burgerlijk Wetboek reads:

 1. Upon a right of action of one of the parties to an agreement, the court may change the legal effects of that agreement or it may dissolve this agreement in full or in part if there are unforeseen circumstances of such a nature that the opposite party, according to standards of reasonableness and fairness, may not expect an unchanged continuation of the agreement.
 The court may change or dissolve the agreement with retroactive effect.